-The way the town hall works is the governor gives some prepare remarks, and then they open it up for questioning.
+The way the town hall works is the governor gives some prepared remarks, and then they open it up for questioning.
 I think there were one or two questions before mine.
 I remember them being pretty, at least the first question was very right wing.
 It was complaining about immigrants in Maine.
-The first question was a guy complaining about immigrants.
-I don’t remember the next question.
 Either I was the next question or I don’t remember the second question.

 It’s so early in the Q & A to have to go because you haven’t really established what this Q & A is like.

 Yeah.
 I didn’t really know what it was like.
 Also, in my head, I’m a little distracted and not paying full attention to what’s going on because as soon as the Q & A starts, I’m thinking about what I plan on saying and getting it right.
 I was actually really nervous.
 That might sound normal, but I did three stand up sets in Maine while I was there.
 I do comedy regularly here.
 I’ve done a show at the Bell House, that there were at least a couple hundred people there.
 I feel jittery before going out to perform, but I don’t feel nervous the way I felt in this moment.
 I was thinking about that a lot.
 I think it’s because I’m used to saying things that I think people want to hear.
 If someone shows up to a comedy show, they want to laugh.
 If I can make them laugh, then I’m doing a good job.
 I have this real fear because I was about to say something that could make a lot of people upset.
 Also, I’m one of maybe two non-white people in the room.

 To back up a little bit.
 Did you know anything about the governor, other than your friend telling you, “Oh this governor’s such an asshole.”
 Were you familiar with him before this?